arthurarty/django-2023/README.md

-# django-2023
+# Projects listing application built in Django
-Looking into django in 2023
+Looking into the state of Django in 2023.

+## How to run
+- Install python.
+- Create a virtual env.
+- Create .env file